PS3Xploit/pett/README.md

 <h3>Version History</h3>

+v0.2.2
+* Fixed Search
+* Updated Language Revision To 0016
+* Added New Mount Paths and Parameters

 v0.2.1
 * Added Mount USB as BDVD and Other Preset Chains
 * Updated Offset Verification To Eliminate Random Freezing